 - Review major requirements.

-- Schedule an appointment with the Program Director, Prof. Jacobson, by contacting the Program Assistant, Princess Parker.
+- Schedule an appointment with the Program Director, Prof. Blair.

-- With Prof. Jacobson, complete the Weinberg Declaration of Major form.
+- With Prof. Blair, complete the Weinberg Declaration of Major form.

 - Deliver the top copy of the form to the Weinberg Office of Undergraduate Studies and Advising located at 1922 Sheridan Rd.

 The following website contains important information about double counting courses, independent study, study abroad, transfer credits, etc. You should familiarize yourself with these regulations when developing and following your 4-year course plan.